 WHAT TO DO IF YOUR UTAH DRIVER'S LICENSE IS SUSPENDED

 Having your Utah driver's license suspended is a serious matter and it is essential to adhere to State law in the event that your license is suspended.
-If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer or a DUI-DWI lawyer.
+If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer

 Depending on the reasons for your license suspension, you may be eligible for a limited license that will allow you to drive to and from work and other necessary appointments during the suspension period, but you will have to prove to a court or the Driver License Division that your livelihood depends on being able to do so.